chrleal/rockPaperScissors/README.md

 # rockPaperScissors
-A simple implementation of grade-school classic “rock paper scissors”.
+A simple implementation of “rock paper scissors”.